Sziget Festival: History

 Following the end of the Communist era in 1989, the formerly lively summer festival scene in Budapest faced a crisis due to a sudden loss of governmental funding.
 A group of artists and rock enthusiasts proposed the Sziget event as a way to bridge this gap.
 The festival was started in 1993, originally called Diáksziget (Student Island).
 This first event was organised by music fans in their spare time and ran well over budget, taking until 1997 to repay the losses.
 From 1996 to 2001 it was sponsored by Pepsi and renamed Pepsi Sziget.
 It has been called Sziget Fesztivál ("island festival") since 2002.

 A comprehensive survey was done and published on the risktaking behaviour and mood of Sziget visitors (2007) by the National Institute for Health Promotion (OEI).
 The survey revealed amongst others that the last sexual encounter of 9.4% of its participants was unprotected.

 Sziget Festival is notable in that it contains acts from many different genres.
 2006 saw, among others, a blues stage, a jazz tent, a world music stage, alongside the main stage with more typical popular rock acts.

 The festival is popular with west Europeans.
 Around 50% of visitors come from outside Hungary, with the largest group coming from the Netherlands.
 Many also come from Belgium, the UK, Germany, Italy, France, Ireland and Romania.

 Being located on an island, some festival goers have tried to enter by swimming across the Danube or by paddling across in inflatable rafts.
-The organisers very much discourage these attempts as it is dangerous due to the tricky nature of the fast-flowing Danube river.
+The organisers discourage these attempts as it is dangerous due to the tricky nature of the fast-flowing Danube river.

+In 2024, an American private equity group, KKR has agreed to buy the company behind Sziget Festival (together with other European music festivals).

 2008

 In 2008, Sziget Festival lasted from 11 to 18 August.
 The festival, instead of 7+1 days as in 2007, was 5+2 days long, with a "zeroeth day" that featured one major gig (Iron Maiden) and a special "minus first day" called "Day of Hungarian Songs" that headlined a number of popular Hungarian rock bands (including LGT and Beatrice).
-As well as Iron Maiden, R.E.M., Mass Hysteria, Babyshambles, Sex Pistols, Jamiroquai, Anti-Flag, Flogging Molly, Alanis Morissette, The Killers, The Kooks, Kaiser Chiefs, The Cribs, Speak and many other were also confirmed, the day of their performance is available at the Sziget website.
+As well as Iron Maiden, R.E.M., Mass Hysteria, Babyshambles, Sex Pistols, Jamiroquai, Anti-Flag, Flogging Molly, Alanis Morissette, the Killers, the Kooks, Kaiser Chiefs, the Cribs, Speak and many other were also confirmed, the day of their performance is available at the Sziget website.
 The length of the festival was reduced so that the residents living in the neighborhoods nearby would have less trouble because of the noise.
 The organizers plan to take further steps to reduce noise: the metal stage will be open until 11 pm only and noise filtering walls will be built near the noisiest stages.